MLSM-at-DTU/ml_metamodels/reports/README.md

 The core of our ML pipeline revolves around conducting scientific experiments on the metamodeling of simulators.
 To streamline this process, we extensively used Hydra for configuration management.

-The Hydra configuration setup consisted of a base configuration file (hydra_config.yaml) that linked to five subfolders containing configuration files for data, inference, model, training, and W&B integration.
+The Hydra configuration setup consisted of a base configuration file (`hydra_config.yaml`) that linked to five subfolders containing configuration files for `data`, `inference`, `model`, `train`, and `wandb`.
 These subfolders allowed us to easily modify parameters and create templates specific to different models.
 For example, certain model types requiring unique parameters could have their settings specified in dedicated .yaml files.
 Furthermore, the Hydra setup was integrated with W&B sweeps, enabling seamless formatting of configuration files into W&B sweep dictionaries when parameters were provided as lists.
 This integration allowed us to efficiently set up and execute hyperparameter sweeps.

 ### Question 13